Hawai‘i has officially opened its doors to travelers from the mainland—except for Kaua‘i! How will COVID-19 affect my trip to Hawai‘i?

 What if my results are positive before I fly?

 Then there won’t be any aloha for you.
 You’ll have to cancel your trip and quarantine until you test negative.
 (Fortunately, there’s never been a better time to change or cancel airline reservations because most airlines are waiving those fees.)

 Need to visualize the process?
 Here’s a flowchart that will show you what to expect if you’re traveling to Hawai‘i.

 Can I get COVID-19 on the airplane?

 According to the CDC, “Most viruses and other germs do not spread easily on flights because of how air circulates and is filtered on airplanes,” and a study released in October says the risk is “virtually non-existent if you wear a mask.”
+(They were prompted to do the study when it was noted that flight attendants had much lower rates of COVID than the general population.)
 Perhaps the most comforting thing is to remember that, in theory, airplanes flying into Hawai‘i should be the safest planes in the country, because your fellow passengers have been screened before boarding.